 We’ve been holding AGMs ever since we were established in 1875.
 Back then we were known as the Leeds and Holbeck (Permanent) Building Society and although our name has changed, we still remain true to the very same values.
 Being owned by our members and rewarding them with benefits, is as important to us now as it was in the beginning.

 Our AGM takes place every single year (as the name would suggest!).
 The meeting itself is usually held in April and we personally invite eligible members to come along.
 We understand that not everyone can make it to the event in Leeds, so we’ve made it easy for you to vote from wherever you are.
-Keep an eye out for your AGM pack in March.
+The meeting this year is being held on Thursday 4 April at 11.00am at the Leeds Marriott Hotel.
+Keep an eye out for your AGM pack or voting email in March.
 You can then cast your vote online, in branch, by post or in person at the AGM - the choice is yours.